-Keywords: Aves, behavioural ecology, birdsong, coloration, conservation, communication, competition, GIS, interspecific aggression, outreach, misidentification, remote sensing, salamanders, visual perception
+Keywords: Aves, behavioural ecology, birdsong, coloration, conservation, communication, competition, interspecific aggression, outreach, misidentification, remote sensing, salamanders, visual perception

 Why do animals fight?
 The most common (and well-documented) explanation is that animals are competing for shared ecological resources.
 But what about when animals are not interspecific competitors?

 The focus of my Masters research was to document why golden-winged and chestnut-sided warblers of the southern Appalachian Mountains engaged in agonism.
 This research was pertinent to my research interest because it combined my research interests of coloration and behavioural ecology with conservation, as golden-winged warblers are a species of significant conservation concern.

 I used a combination of reflectance spectrometry coupled with models of avian vision to determine that coloration variation between birds should be distinguishable.
 However, in the field, I tested for fitness consequences of sympatry and found there were negative affects of chestnut-sided warblers on golden-winged warblers.
 Finally, I used wooded models to test for misidentification and found that warblers engage in interspecific aggression due to mistaken identity rather than competition.

 But what are the mechanisms to reduce interspecific aggression?
 I am looking to start a project investigating agonistic character displacement between warblers across a geographic gradient.
 If interested (and if you have the means to conduct research on this project as well), please contact me.